kaushal722/React-Native-Push-Notification/README.md

-## <Your App Name> - React Native App with Push Notifications and Date Picker
+## React-Native-Push-Notification - React Native App with Push Notifications and Date Picker

 This React Native app demonstrates the use of push notifications and a date picker.